-23. Issue 3: Four commenters state that the Applicant failed to have an observation well during the aquifer test and therefore did not complete testing to the Department standards.
-The commenters state the department cannot accurately model drawdown rates, recharge rates and volume in the aquifer because the applicant did not conduct the minimum requirements for the aquifer test.
-(Commenters: Lassey, Senior, Council, Partin)
+21. Issue 2: Commenters state that the Applicant failed to have an observation well during the aquifer test and therefore did not complete testing to the Department standards.
+The commenters point out that, because the applicant did not conduct the minimum requirements for the aquifer test, the Department cannot accurately model drawdown rates, recharge rates and volume in the aquifer.
+(Commentor: Partin, Senior, Council)

-24. Response 3: The Department granted a variance to the aquifer test requirements pursuant to ARM 36.12.123 because the Department had reliable data and information sufficient to conduct the technical analyses and estimate aquifer properties consistent with Department standards.
-Data collected from 72-hr aquifer test was sufficient to derive aquifer properties of transmissivity (T), as such a variance was granted from Aquifer Testing Requirements (ARM 36.12.121 (3)(f)).
+22. Response 2: The Department granted a variance to the aquifer test requirements pursuant to ARM 36.12.123 because the Department had reliable data and information sufficient to conduct the technical analyses and estimate aquifer properties consistent with Department standards.
+Data collected from 72-hr aquifer test was sufficient to derive aquifer properties of transmissivity (T).
 T can be calculated from production or observation well drawdown data.
 Because no observation well was monitored, Production Well data was used for modeling.
 This is a common hydrogeology practice.
 DNRC standard practice for unconfined aquifers is to use a specific yield value of 0.1 from Lohman (1972) rather than a specific yield derived from the aquifer test data.
 Moench (1994) states that, although an unconfined aquifer test analysis can account for Sy, evaluation of Sy should be done with caution because the very early time data are subject to large errors.
-Forward modeling was completed using DNRC standard practices, aquifer properties that represent average conditions, and took into considerations local flow and no-flow boundaries.

-25. The public comments regarding the physical availability criterion have been considered and addressed in FOF 18-25.
+23. The public comments regarding the physical availability criterion have been considered and addressed in FOF 18-22.
 The public comments did not demonstrate that the criterion was inadequately addressed in the draft preliminary determination.
-The Department finds, by a preponderance of the evidence, that groundwater is physically available in the amount of 13,513 AF/year at the proposed point of diversion during the proposed period of diversion.
+The Department finds, by a preponderance of the evidence, that groundwater is physically available in the amount of 52,922 AF/year at the proposed point of diversion during the proposed period of diversion.